Frequently Asked Questions

 • Can I stop taking my other medicines while on BENLYSTA?

 Talk to your doctor.
 You should not make any changes in your medication regimen without first consulting your doctor.
-BENLYSTA is a prescription medication, given as an IV infusion or subcutaneous (SC) injection, for adults with active systemic lupus erythematosus (SLE) or active lupus medicines.
-BENLYSTA IV is approved in children ages 5 years and older with lupus or lupus nephritis or other lupus medicines.
-It is not known if BENLYSTA is safe and effective in people with severe active central nervous system lupus.
+BENLYSTA is a prescription medicine used to treat people 5 years of age and older with active systemic lupus erythematosus (SLE or lupus) or active lupus nephritis (LN) (lupus-related kidney inflammation) who are receiving other lupus medicines.
+It is not known if BENLYSTA is safe/effective in people with severe active central nervous system lupus.

 Was this helpful?